nathanplt/pub-sub-system/README.md

 # Low-Latency Messaging System

-A production-quality C++ messaging bus optimized for low p99 latency using ZeroMQ and Boost.Asio.
+A C++ messaging bus optimized for latency using ZeroMQ and Boost.Asio.
 Implements a messaging system with brokerless architecture.

 ## Architecture